vidaud/seta/seta-doc/docs/user-guide/resources.md

 1. From the side menu click on ^^Manage^^ -> ^^My Resources^^.
 2. You can either enter in the search bar the name of the Resource you are looking for or select from the Resources list.
-3. Click on :material-dots-horizontal: at the right side of each Resource and select the option ^^View Details^^.
+3. Click on :material-dots-horizontal: at the right side of each Resource and select the option ^^:octicons-eye-24: View Details^^.
 4. In the next window, click on button ^^Update^^ at the button.
 5. You can update the *Title* and *Abstract*.
 6. Click ^^Update^^.